shawnw/curious-coroutines-in-tcl/slide_notes.md

 with other callbacks mixed in.

 `blaster.tcl`, the program that spews connections at the echo servers, is a example of this.
-So is `follow-el.tcl`, which should be compared to `follow.tcl` and `cofollow.tcl`.
-Both of these make use of the utility functions in the [coroutine] package that simplify mixing the event loop and coroutines.
+So is `follow-el.tcl` (which should be compared to `follow.tcl` and `cofollow.tcl`), and `echoserver-el.tcl`.
+All of these make use of the utility functions in the [coroutine] package that simplify mixing the event loop and coroutines.

 Conclusion
 ----------